Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 In general, it is possible to request any type of TLS certificate (DV, OV, EV) from Actalis via ACME, with possible limitations depending on the type of customer account (e.g. retail or corporate).

-Access to the Actalis’ ACME service requires EAB (External Account Binding) credentials, which are provided as part of customer onboarding.
+Access to the Actalis’ ACME service requires External Account Binding (EAB) credentials, which are provided during customer onboarding or in self-service mode depending on the type of certificate management portal used by the Subscriber.

 Currently, the HTTP-01 and DNS-01 challenges are supported for certificates requested via ACME.